-Paris is of course home to hundreds of lovely hotels, but some of our favorites are just a few steps from the Moulin Rouge.
-The South Pigalle neighborhood, or SoPi as trendy Parisians have taken to calling the area, is full of delicious restaurants and fun bars.
+Paris is of course home to hundreds of lovely hotels, but some of our favorites are just a few steps from the Paris Moulin Rouge.
+The South Pigalle neighborhood, or SoPi as trendy Parisians have taken to calling the area, is full of delicious restaurants and hidden cocktail bars.
 It’s also just a few minutes walk to Place de Clichy, making it super accessible via public transportation.
 South Pigalle has a particularly good selection of small, stylish, boutique hotels.
-We’ve picked two of favorites that you should check out for your time in Paris and enjoy being just a short walk from the iconic cabaret!
+We’ve picked two of our favorites that you should check out for your time in Paris and enjoy being just a short walk from the iconic cabaret!

 1er Etage SoPi

 The 1er Etage SoPi is a fabulous boutique hotel just a few minutes from the Paris Moulin Rouge.
 Despite its central location on a busy street, the hotel is both quiet and peaceful.
 Housed in an 18th-century, two storey-building, rooms are impeccably decorated with private bathrooms and air conditioning.
 1er Etage SoPi also has two lounges you can relax in, with a kitchen area where you can enjoy coffee or tea in the afternoon.
 Even more, a delicious continental breakfast is served daily.
 Numerous restaurants and bars are within walking distance – the lovely multilingual staff provides excellent recommendations.

 Paris Moulin Rouge hotel recommendation #2: